Jerrryyy/final/API.md

     - **Original Author**
       - Nargiz
     - **Description**
-      - Plots trends of median sale prices and total homes sold.
+      - Plots trends of median sale and listing prices and total homes sold.
     - **Inputs**
       - `data`: Cleaned housing data in a `pandas` DataFrame.
       - `save`: Boolean to save plots as `📊.svg` files.